Dynamics and frictional dissipation from treading in the puddle: Experimental Setup and results

 We use aluminum cylinders of 14 different diameters ranging from 1 to 26 mm.
 Initially dipped in the water pool, the cylinder is raised at a constant speed as slow as 0.5 mm/s by a stepper motor to form a water column when pulled above the pool surface, as shown in Fig. \ref{fig:enter-label}.
 The levelness of the cylinder is checked by the level gauge attached at its top.
 In the meantime, we employ a high-speed camera with 8000 fps to capture the evolution of the column profile.

-As shown in Fig. \ref{evolve}, the profile of the water column undergoes three stages from being reversible in (a) to being irreversible in (b) and (c, d), which we shall denote by stages I, II, and III.
-The threshold height $H^\star$ that marks the transition from stage I to II is plotted as a function of $R$ in Fig. \ref{H_star vs R} that appears to level off at large $R$.
-We also record how $r_t$ shrinks with time $t$ in stage II in Fig. \ref{R_top vs t} for three different sizes of cylinders.
-The constant upper radius $r_c$, characteristic of stage III, is found to increase like $H^\star$ when we substitute with a larger cylinder.
-Their values for different $R$ are collected and plotted in Fig. \ref{H_star vs r_c}.
+As shown in Fig. \ref{evolve}, the profile of the water column pulled by a cylinder of radius $R\leq 13$ mm undergoes three stages from being reversible in (a) to being irreversible in (b) and (c, d), which we shall denote by stages I, II, and III.
+The critical height $H^\star$ that marks the transition from stage I to II is plotted as a function of $R$ in Fig. \ref{H_star_vs_R} that appears to level off at large $R$.
+We also record how the top radius $r_t$ of the column shrinks with time $t$ in stage II in Fig. \ref{R_top vs t} for five different $R$.

+The critical radius $r_c$ at which $r_t$ saturates toward the end of stage II follows the same trend as $H^\star$, i.e., increases with $R$ initially in Fig. \ref{rc_vs_R}.
+However, the trend is reversed when $R$ exceeds roughly 13 mm, hinting at the occurrence of new events.
+An indication was glimpsed in stage III when a bulge of water visibly climbed up the column from the pool and interrupted the pinch-off by spreading open the neck.
+This visible clump of water then bounces off from the cylinder and plunges into the pool.
+Afterward, the delayed process of pinch-off resumes.